sashetophizika/hyprscratch/README.md

 * `group <name>`: adds the scratchpad to the specified group.

 * `special`: uses the special workspace.
-Does not work with all other options.
+Does not work with most other options and groups.

 ### Extra subcommands: